Conchylicultor/DeepQA/README.md

 To train the model, simply run `main.py`.
 Once trained, you can test the results with `main.py --test` (results generated in 'save/model/samples_predictions.txt') or `main.py --test interactive` (more fun).

-A small script exist (`trainner.py`) to launch multiple training with different parameters but its not complete yet.
+Some flags which could be useful.
+For more help and options, use `python main.py -h`:
+ * `--modelTag <name>`: allow to give a name to the current model to differentiate between them when testing/training.
+ * `--keelAll`: use this flag when training if when testing, you want to see the predictions at different steps (it can be interesting to see the program changes its name and age as the training progress).
+Warning: It can quickly take a lot of storage space if you don't increase the `--saveEvey` option.
+ * `--verbose`: when testing, will print the sentences as they are computed.
+ * `--playDataset`: show some dialogue samples from the dataset (can be use conjointly with `--createDataset` if this is the only action you want to perform).

-To visualize the computational graph and the cost with [TensorBoard](https://www.tensorflow.org/versions/r0.10/how_tos/summaries_and_tensorboard/index.html), just run `tensorboard --logdir save/`.
-For more help and options, use `python main.py -h`.
+To visualize the computational graph and the cost with [TensorBoard](https://www.tensorflow.org/versions/r0.10/how_tos/summaries_and_tensorboard/index.html), just run `tensorboard --logdir save/`. .

 By default, the network architecture is a standard encoder/decoder with two LSTM layers (hidden size of 256) and an embedding size for the vocabulary of 32.
 The network is trained using ADAM.
+The maximum length sentence is set to 10 words.

 ### Web interface